Region

 8. Mules/porters to carry the central luggage.

-9. All necessary permits and entry fees, up to the amount charged for Indians.
+9. All necessary permits are included, up to the amount charged for Indian nationals.

 10. Trek Completion Certificate.